Dissecting Lepton Number Violating Interactions in the Left-Right Symmetric Model: $0\nu\beta\beta$ decay, M{\o}ller scattering, and collider searches: Results and Discussion

 \item \textbf{Left-handed neutrino regime.} The vanishingly small Yukawa coupling region corresponds to the scenario where the dominant contribution to $\onbb$ decay comes from the standard mechanism.
 By analyzing diagram (a) in Fig.~\ref{fig:feyn-0nbb}, we can estimate the inverse half-life as

 where $\langle p\rangle$ denotes the averaged momentum transfer, which is about $100-200\MeV$, $G_F\sim M_{W_L}^{-2}$ is the Fermi constant, and $m_{\nu}$ is neutrino mass. \end{itemize}

-To understand the gap in Fig. \ref{fig:0nubb_MWR7TeV}, let us consider $\invhalf$ as a function of $|\fRee|$ for $\MDelta = 2\TeV$, $\MWR=7\TeV$, and zero/non-zero $W_L-W_R$ mixing, which corresponds to take vertical slices in both panels of Fig. \ref{fig:0nubb_MWR7TeV}. \\
+To understand the gap in the top row in Fig. \ref{fig:0nubb_MWRall}, let us consider $\invhalf$ as a function of $|\fRee|$ for $\MDelta = 2\TeV$, $\MWR=7\TeV$, and zero/non-zero $W_L-W_R$ mixing, which corresponds to taking vertical slices in both panels of the top row in Fig. \ref{fig:0nubb_MWRall}. \\

 We present these results in Fig.~\ref{fig:T1/2_fRee} as a solid blue line.
-For the left and right panels, we consider $\xi=0$ and 0.35, respectively, and use Eq. \eqref{eq:tan_zeta__lambda_sin2beta} to characterize the results in terms of the physical mixing angle $\zeta$ and $\MWR$ in case of a non-zero $W_L-W_R$ mixing.
+For the left and right panels, we consider $\xi=0$ and 0.35, respectively, and use Eq.~\eqref{eq:tan_zeta__lambda_sin2beta} to characterize the results in terms of the physical mixing angle $\zeta$ and $\MWR$ in the case of a non-zero $W_L-W_R$ mixing.
 To show $\invhalf$ in the standard mechanism, a red dashed curve is added.
-The grey shaded area represents the latest KamLAND-Zen exclusion limit, with the future ton-scale experiment bound indicated by the dashed black link for comparison. \\
+The grey shaded area represents the latest KamLAND-Zen exclusion limit, with the future ton-scale experiment bound indicated by the dashed gray line for comparison. \\

 From Fig.~\ref{fig:T1/2_fRee}, we find that in the large coupling region, where the amplitude is dominated by the doubly-charged scalar contribution, $\invhalf$ decreases as $|\fRee|$ is reduced, remaining consistent with current experimental bounds.
 We then observe a transition to a second regime, where the heavy right-handed neutrino contribution dominates the amplitude.
 In this regime, $\invhalf$ increases as $|\fRee|$ decreases.
 Consequently, for values of $|\fRee| \lesssim 10^{-3}$, the model is excluded by current experimental data.
 However, around $|\fRee| \sim 10^{-5}$, the right-handed neutrino becomes sufficiently light to alter the functional dependence of $\invhalf$, causing it to decrease again as $|\fRee|$ is further reduced.
-As expected, for values of $|\fRee| \lesssim 10^{-7}$, $\invhalf$ becomes compatible with current experimental bounds again.\\
+As expected, for values of $|\fRee| \lesssim 10^{-7}$, $\invhalf$ becomes compatible with current experimental bounds again\,\footnote{ For such a small Yukawa coupling $(f_R)_{ee}$, the mass of the right-handed neutrino that couples to the electron is $M_{N_R} \gtrsim \mathcal{O}({\rm MeV})$.
+One might be concerned about whether the constraints from various experimental searches~\cite{Bolton:2019pcu,Alves:2023znq} can be evaded.
+In the type-I seesaw mechanism, the active-sterile mixing is of the order $M_D/M_R \sim \sqrt{M_\nu/M_R}$, where $M_R = \sqrt{2}v_R {\bf f_R}$.
+Consequently, this mixing can vary significantly depending on the flavor structure of ${\bf f_R}$.
+On the other hand, a small region of parameter space for $140\MeV \lesssim M_{N_R}\lesssim 500\MeV$ is excluded by recent analyses of meson decays~\cite{Alves:2023znq}, particularly for $M_{W_R}= 7\TeV$.
+However, this exclusion is unlikely to have a significant impact on our results. }.\\